Automaton Constrained Q-Learning: Method

 which is derived from the Bellman principle of optimality for expected minimum cost objectives given in \cite{fisac2019bridging}.
-The targets, $y^r$ and $y^c$, are computed using target parameters, $\bar{\psi}$ and $\bar{\theta}$, which are updated towards their corresponding main parameters each step with an interpolation factor $\lambda$.
+The targets, $y^r$ and $y^c$, are computed using target parameters, $\bar{\psi}$ and $\bar{\theta}$, which are updated towards their corresponding main parameters each step with an interpolation factor $\lambda$ (Line 18).
 Crucially, we schedule the discount factor $\gamma_c$ throughout training to asymptotically approach $1.0$, which is necessary for convergence to $Q^{c*}$.
+Additional details for the subroutines used in Algorithm~\ref{alg:achql} are provided in the appendix.

 \paragraph{Analysis} Under mild assumptions, \ac{ACQL} is guaranteed to asymptotically converge to the optimal solution.
 We summarize this in the following proposition: \begin{proposition} Let $\mathcal{M^A}$ be an augmented \ac{CMDP} with $|\mathcal{S}^A| < \infty$, $|\mathcal{A}| < \infty$, and $\gamma \in [0, 1)$, and let $Q^c_n$ and $Q^r_n$ be models for the state-action safety and value functions indexed by $n$.
 Assume they are updated using Robbins-Monro step sizes $a(n)$ and $b(n)$, respectively, with $b(n) \in o(a(n))$ according to \eqref{eqn:normal-bellman-loss-and-target} and \eqref{eqn:safety-bellman-target}.
 Assume that $\gamma_{c_n}$ is also updated with step sizes $c(n)$ such that $\gamma_{c_n} \rightarrow 1$ and $c(n) \in o(b(n))$.
 Then $Q^c_n$ and $Q^r_n$ converge to $Q^{c*}$ and $Q^{r*}$ almost surely as $n \rightarrow \infty$. \begin{proofsketch} The step sizes $a(n)$, $b(n)$, and $c(n)$ create a stochastic approximation algorithm on three timescales \cite{borkar2008stochasticapproximation}.
 Based on the contraction property of \eqref{eqn:safety-bellman-target}, the fastest updating $Q^c_n$ asymptotically tracks the correct safety function for the policy determined by $Q^r_n$ and $\gamma_{c_n}$.
 On the slower timescale ensured by the definition of $b(n)$ and $a(n)$, $Q^r_n$ converges to the fixed point as determined by the relatively static $\gamma_{c_n}$, due to the contraction property of \eqref{eqn:normal-bellman-loss-and-target}.
 Finally, as $\gamma_c$ converges on the slowest timescale, the fixed points for the two faster timescales approach $Q^{r*}$ and $Q^{c*}$ at $\gamma_c = 1$. \end{proofsketch} \end{proposition} In Proposition~\ref{proposition:convergence}, the notation $b(n) \in o(a(n))$ means that $b(n)/a(n) \to 0$ asymptotically.
 The assumption of a finite \ac{MDP} is standard in the literature, but relaxing this assumption is possible by applying fixed point theorems for infinite dimensional spaces \citep{granas2003fixed}.
 After convergence, the final policy will behave optimally for the reward $r$ and (if possible) never incur any cost, thereby respecting the \ac{LTL} safety constraint.
 A complete description of our algorithm, model implementation details, and a full proof of convergence, with reference to similar arguments used in prior work \cite{ma2022jointsynthesissafetycertificate, chow2017riskconstrainedreinforcementlearningpercentile, yu2022reachabilityconstrainedreinforcementlearning}, are provided in the appendix.